As with anything worth doing, preparation is the key to a job well done.

 Tripp Nelson, Alexseal Yacht Coatings:

-One of the biggest mistakes I see is that people start sanding right away.
+One of the biggest mistakes I see is that people start sanding their old topcoat right away.

 As you’re repainting the boat, you’re applying products to that boat that you will never take off, at least not for many years in the future.
 You have to have good surface preparation so that when you apply the coatings to the boat, when it’s time to repaint again, the surface will still have good adhesion.
 In order to get that, it’s really important that you clean the surface very well before starting the sanding process.
 That helps remove any contaminants that would otherwise get pushed down into the valleys of the sand-scratch pattern.
 So you want to clean the surface while all the boat is still watertight and all the portholes are in place and all the fittings are still caulked.